AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-aacs-integration.md

 ### Configure metadata fields

 Before you begin mapping metadata fields, you must configure metadata fields in both Workfront and Experience Manager Assets.
-You can configure metadat for the following:
+You can configure metadata for the following:

 * Custom fields
 * AEM Tags